aminmaster/webapp/AI_RULES.md

 This document outlines the technology stack, coding standards, file organization, testing strategies, security practices, performance guidelines, and contribution workflows for the **Equilibria Cognitive Concierge** project (repo: `webapp`).
 These rules ensure a consistent, maintainable, and production-grade codebase optimized for AI-assisted development within the **Dyad.sh** environment.
 All AI-generated code must strictly adhere to these guidelines.
 Deviations require explicit justification in pull request (PR) descriptions.

-### **SUPREME DIRECTIVE: The Protocol for All Development Tasks**

-**This is the first and most important rule.
-It must be followed for every development request.**

-All development work on this project is governed by the official **Product Requirements Document (PRD)**, located at `/docs/PRD.md`.
-This document is the **single source of truth** for all features, user journeys, and functional requirements.

-For every new development task, the AI must begin its process by following this exact protocol:

-1.  **Acknowledge the Source of Truth:** State that you are referencing the PRD at `/docs/PRD.md`.
-2.  **Read the Relevant Sections:** Your first action is to open and read the specific sections of the PRD that are relevant to the requested task.
-Do not proceed from memory.
-3.  **State Your Plan:** Before writing any code, you must provide a clear, step-by-step plan of action that outlines which components you will create or modify to fulfill the requirements from the PRD.
-4.  **Execute Adherence:** All forged code must strictly adhere to both the functional requirements of the PRD and the technical standards defined in this `AI_RULES.md` document.

-**Example Prompt Structure:**

-> **User (Architect):** "My supreme mandate is to forge the `[Feature Name]` feature."
->
-> **AI (You):** "Acknowledged.
-The single source of truth is `/docs/PRD.md`.
-I will now read sections `[#.#]` and `[#.#]` to gather the requirements.
->
-> My plan is as follows:
-> 1. I will create a new component named `[ComponentName]`.
-> 2. I will modify the `[ExistingComponent]` to integrate the new feature.
-> 3. I will adhere to the `shadcn/ui` and `TanStack Query` patterns as defined in the `AI_RULES`.
->
-> Proceeding with code generation now..."

-This protocol is non-negotiable.

 ### **Dyad-Specific Workflow Guidelines**

 This project is developed exclusively within the Dyad AI-driven environment. **There is no terminal or CLI access.** All development operations are performed through the Dyad UI.
 The AI must understand and generate instructions compatible with this workflow.